IBM-Blockchain/blockchain-vscode-extension/README.md

 You will need the following installed in order to start a local Hyperledger Fabric runtime from within the extension:
 - [Node v8.x or greater and npm v5.x or greater](https://nodejs.org/en/download/)
 - [Yeoman (yo) v2.x](http://yeoman.io/)
 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-docker)
 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/)

+If you are using Windows, you must also ensure the following:
+- Your version of Windows supports Hyper-V and Docker:
+  - Windows 10 Enterprise, Pro, or Education with 1607 Anniversary Update or later
+- Docker for Windows is configured to use Linux containers (this is the default)
+- You have installed the C++ Build Tools for Windows from [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools#windows-build-tools)
+- You have installed OpenSSL v1.0.2 from [Win32 OpenSSL](http://slproweb.com/products/Win32OpenSSL.html)
+  - Install the normal version, not the version marked as "light"
+  - Install the Win32 version into `C:\OpenSSL-Win32` on 32-bit systems
+  - Install the Win64 version into `C:\OpenSSL-Win64` on 64-bit systems

 You can check your installed versions by running the following commands from a terminal:
 - `node --version`